aaronsherwood/liveCoding/flok_fall22.md

 npm install -g flok-repl flok-web

-~~A new version was just uploaded which~~ If that doesn't work: We need to install older versions of each.
+If that doesn't work: We need to install older versions of each.
 Do both of the following:

 `npm i -g flok-web@0.4.4`